top of page

 Licence upon leaving the military service (with evidence from the relevant

 authority).
-Secondly, recommendation for Licence is from an ATO, like
+Secondly, recommendation for Licence is from an MTO, like

 APR-ATC.